Advanced Academic Programs (AAP)

 Part-time services continue through Grade 6.
 Students do not need to be evaluated each year.

-Full-Time Services, Grades 3-8 (Level IV)
+Full-Time Services, Grades 3-8

 Some advanced learners need a full-time advanced academic program with differentiated instruction in all four core content areas (Language Arts, mathematics, social studies, and science).